Ways to Participate!

 Junior Interpreter Program

-Please email Holly at firstname.lastname@example.org to find our next meeting date.
-During first meetings, all juniors will fill out an application.
-Parents must attend this first meeting.
+Please email Brandi at email@example.com to find our next meeting date.
+All juniors will fill out an application.
+Parents must attend their first meeting.
 There is also a fee for each applicant, which goes towards costuming and supplies.

 Volunteers are always needed to help with special projects such as data entry, sewing, preparing supplies, delivering posters, or assisting Marketing with surveys or manning information booths.